moritzkoerber/moritzkoerber.github.io/about.md

 title: About
 ---

 Hi, I am Moritz.
 I am blogging here about things that I come across on my data analysis journey.
-You can also find me on <br>
+You can also find me on
 <p>
    <a href="https://github.com/moritzkoerber" target="_blank" rel="noopener">
    <i class="fab fa-github fa-3x"></i>